rcolpo/pgp_reconstruction/example/README.md

-# Example on how to use constraints and a reference model on PGP-Reconstruction
+# Inputs accepted and how to improve the quality of models

 This folder contains examples of genomic information that PGP-Reconstruction accepts as input files.
 Additionally, it provides an example of a `constraint.tsv` file for manually curating your model, and how to use a reference model.